Green Lane, Buxton, Derbyshire, SK17 9DH.

 The name Poole's Cavern comes from The robber Poole, who is reputed to have lived in the cave in the 15th century.

-The cavern is part of the Wye system, the Wye is a subterranean brook that enters the cave at the end of the guided tour from a boulder choke.
+The cavern is part of the Wye system, the Wye is a subterranean river which enters the cave at the end of the guided tour from a boulder choke.
 The whole tour path follows the banks of this river.

 The huge entrance was easy to find and so the cave has been used by man since Neolithic times.
 Several archaeological digs have revealed Stone Age tools and artefacts, Bronze Age pottery and a wealth of Roman material.